Home > Mortgage Rates 2026

 Should I wait for rates to drop before buying?+

 Waiting for lower rates is a gamble with real costs.
 While renting, you pay rent (lost money), miss home price appreciation (3-4% annually in most markets), and compete with more buyers when rates eventually do drop (driving prices up).
 The common advice is 'date the rate, marry the house' because you can refinance to a lower rate later, but you cannot undo a home purchase at a higher price.
-If you are financially ready to buy, current rates at 6.37% are historically moderate (the 50-year average is about 7.75%).
+If you are financially ready to buy, current rates around 6.43% are historically moderate (the 50-year average is about 7.75%).

 How does the rate affect my pre-approval amount?+